IntBio-UCD/Textract-scripts/README.md

      ln -s ~/Library/CloudStorage/GoogleDrive-jnmaloof@ucdavis.edu/Shared\ drives/IntBioTeam/Common\ Gardens/UCD2022_2023/ ./

 __PC:__
 We do not have this figured out yet. `mklink` gave a permissions error.
-Creating a link in Windows Explorer didn't create a link that worked at the command prompt.
+Have to use full path.

 ## Run the script
 Now we can run the script!